 Temperature is represented as a 10-bit code with a resolution of +0.25°C and is accessible at location 11h and 12h.
-The temperature is encoded in two's complement format.
+The temperature is encoded in two's complement format, with bit 7 in the MSB representing the sign bit.
 The upper 8 bits are at location 11h and the lower 2 bits are in the upper nibble at location 12h.
 Upon power reset, the registers are set to a default temperature of 0°C and the controller starts a temperature conversion.
 New temperature readings are stored in this register.